 Support and social groups are an informal and friendly way to meet and socialise with other trans and non-binary people.
 It is an opportunity to share experiences, gain peer support as well as gain additional help, support and advice from the gender outreach workers.

 One to One Support Sessions

 “Hi, I’m Sophie.
 I am proud to be an outreach worker for Leeds GIC.
 When I went through the process there was no help or support available so I understand how important it is to be supported and have access to what we need to know.
-I can currently offer support across Leeds, Bradford and Wakefield areas and can be one to one sessions, groups and drop ins in a variety of settings.
+I can currently offer support across Leeds and Bradford and can be one to one sessions, groups and drop ins in a variety of settings.
 I have many years of experience of helping our community and hope to have many more.
 If you would like to arrange a one to one session or more info about groups or drop ins feel free to get in touch.”

 - Sophie Bracewell, LGIS Gender Outreach Worker